Legal Sea Foods

-Legal Sea Foods is an American restaurant chain of casual-dining seafood restaurants mostly located in the Northeastern region of the United States.
+Legal Sea Foods is an American restaurant chain of casual-dining seafood restaurants primarily located in the Northeastern United States.

-The current company headquarters is located in the South Boston Seaport District and as of 2022, the group operates 24 restaurants in five states (Massachusetts, New Jersey, Pennsylvania, Rhode Island, Virginia), with most in the Greater Boston area.
+The current company headquarters is located in the South Boston Seaport District.
+As of 2022, the group operates 25 restaurants in five states (Massachusetts, New Jersey, Pennsylvania, Rhode Island, and Virginia), with most in the Greater Boston area.
 The restaurant serves over 7 million customers annually with an average restaurant size of 6,000 sqft.
 Legal Sea Foods also operates an online fish market and ships fresh fish anywhere in the contiguous United States, as well as a retail products division.

-In addition to the traditional Legal Sea Foods branches, the company has operated some unique concepts over the years including Legal Test Kitchen, Legal C Bar, Legal Harborside, Legal Crossing, Legal Oysteria, Legal on the Mystic, and Legal Fish Bowl.
+In addition to the traditional Legal Sea Foods branches, the company has operated some unique concepts over the years, including Legal Test Kitchen, Legal C Bar, Legal Harborside, Legal Crossing, Legal Oysteria, Legal on the Mystic, and Legal Fish Bowl.

-Legal Sea Foods’ long-standing tagline is "If it isn’t fresh, it isn’t Legal!"
+Legal Sea Foods’ long-standing tagline is "If it isn't fresh, it isn't Legal!"

-On December 22, 2020, CEO Roger Berkowitz announced the sale of the restaurants portion of the business to PPX Hospitality Brands, a Medford-based hospitality group.
-Berkowitz will retain the rights to online and retail sales of products using the Legal Sea Foods name.
-Following the sale to PPX, The Boston Globe reported that Roger Berkowitz left several vendors unpaid, owing hundreds of thousands in debt.
+In December 2020, CEO Roger Berkowitz announced the sale of the restaurant's portion of the business to PPX Hospitality Brands, a Massachusetts-based hospitality group.

-The founder of Legal Sea Foods, George Berkowitz died on February 20, 2022.
+The founder of Legal Sea Foods, George Berkowitz, died on February 20, 2022.
 George Berkowitz was 97.

 History

 Origins

 In 1904, Harry Berkowitz opened the "Legal Cash Market" grocery store in the Inman Square neighborhood of Cambridge, Massachusetts.
 The name for the market came from the "Legal Stamps", also known as trading stamps, given to loyal customers.
-The store provided a living for Harry and his family up until the late 1940s, when chain grocery stores like Stop & Shop and others entered the picture and provided stiff competition for the family business.
+The store provided a living for Harry and his family until the late 1940s when chain grocery stores like Stop & Shop and others entered the picture and provided stiff competition for the family business.

 In 1950, George Berkowitz, the son of Harry, opened a fish market adjacent to his father's grocery store and named it Legal Sea Foods.
-This was done to add a degree of specialty to the grocery business by offering customers a fish counter where they could purchase fresh fish.
+This was done to add a degree of specialty to the grocery business by offering customers a fish counter to purchase fresh fish.
 From the early 1950s, the market sold fresh fish as well as fish and chips that could only be taken to-go.
-In 1968, the Berkowitz family decided to open a restaurant in the adjacent space.
+In 1968, the Berkowitz family opened a restaurant in the adjacent space.
 They offered fish and chips, fried clams, fried shrimp, and fried scallops, served on paper plates while the customers sat at picnic tables.

 In 1975, the restaurant expanded with the opening of a more traditional outlet at the site of the former S.S.
 Pierce building in Chestnut Hill, Massachusetts.
 The original Inman Square restaurant was destroyed in a fire on January 18, 1980.
 With the help of his two sons, Marc and Roger, George opened their flagship location in the Boston Park Plaza in the Boston Theater District of downtown Boston that same year.